pearlryder/pearlryder.github.io/_posts/2020-04-07-rna-localization-documentation.md

 Continue this process until you're satisfied with the segmentation process.
 We recommend walking through at least two images from each biological condition to test your workflow before moving to the next step -- batch processing.

 #### 2.2 Batch process image segmentation
-Once we're satisfied with my workflow, we use the Allen Cell Segmenter's batch processing mode to segment my entire dataset.
+Once we're satisfied with my workflow, we use the Allen Cell Segmenter's batch processing mode to segment our entire dataset.
 We then review the results of that segmentation for each image in Fiji (or a representative subset of your images if your dataset is really big).

-If you changed the parameters in the Jupyter notebook for RNA segmentation, then you'll first want to update the batch processing file for RNA named "seg_rna.py" and located in the "batch-processing-code" folder.
+If you changed the parameters in the Jupyter notebook for RNA segmentation, then you'll first want to update the batch processing file for RNA named "seg_rna.py" and located in the "batch-processing-scripts" folder.
 Open the file using a text editor.
 Update the code using copy-paste so that the pre-processing, processing, and post-processing steps reflect the workflow you optimized in step 2.1.
 [This tutorial](https://www.youtube.com/watch?v=Ynl_Yt9N8p4) may be helpful.

 Once you've updated your seg_rna.py code, you'll need to copy it into the folder that contains the Allen Institute Cell Segmenter in your conda environment for segmentation.
 The easiest way we've found to identify where my anaconda environment is stored on my computer is to search for a batch processing workflow using:
 ```bash